dj-wasabi/python-openam/docs/source/tests.rst

 pep8
 ====

 pep8 Is for validating the python style guide.
+First test is validating if the module complies with this standard.
+There is one exception, this is test 'E501' (Line to long).
+Unless there is a very good argument to validate on this, it will be disabled for now.
+With the current monitor resolutions there is no need for testing on this.

 pep257
 ======
-Pep257 is used for docstrings
+Pep257 is used for validating the docstrings.

 PyTest